FuadNabi/blog-app/README.md

 # 📖 Blog App <a name="about-project"></a>

 > The Blog app is a classic example of a blog website.
 It's a functional website that shows the list of posts and empower readers to interact with them by adding comments and liking post.
+In this project, we added the devise gem to the app and used it for the registration and login of users.

 ## 🛠 Built With <a name="built-with"></a>